Mount Song: The WHS subsites of Mount Song

 The Songshan WHS was designed to include 367 buildings in eight groups arranged around the inside perimeter of the Shaoyang Valley.
 In contrast to the Songshan Scenic Area, the WHS is actually in the valley and occupies locations of downtown Dengfeng, although often in sequestered grounds.

 The mountain also features a significant Buddhist presence.
-It is home to the Shaolin Temple, traditionally considered the birthplace of Zen Buddhism, and the temple's pagoda forest is the largest collection of pagodas in China.
+It is home to the Shaolin Temple, traditionally considered the birthplace of Chan and Zen Buddhism, and the temple's pagoda forest is the largest collection of pagodas in China.

 The mountain and its vicinity are populated with Taoist and especially Buddhist monasteries.
 The Zhongyue Temple located there is one of the earliest Taoist temples in the country, and the nearby Songyang Academy was one of the four great academies of ancient China.
-The 6th century Songyue Pagoda is also located on the mountain, as well as Tang Dynasty (618–907) pagodas within the Fawang Temple.
+The 6th century Songyue Pagoda is also located on the mountain, as well as Tang dynasty (618–907) pagodas within the Fawang Temple.
 Empress Wu performed the Feng Shan ritual at Mt.
 Song in 695 CE.